Moselopterus

 Moselopterus is a genus of prehistoric eurypterid from the Devonian period in Europe.
-The genus contains three species, M. ancylotelson and M. elongatus from Germany and M. lancmani from Latvia.
+The genus contains two species, M. ancylotelson from Germany and M. lancmani from Latvia.

+A third species, M. elongatus, from the same deposits as M. ancylotelson, was previously recognized.
+M. elongatus differs from M. ancylotelson only in its larger size and more elongated body, and likely represents an older ontogenetic stage of the same species.